-Alternatively, depending on your eagerness to get on the bike, and the arrival time of your flight, assemble your bike at the airport and cycle to the hotel while we take your bags (45km & over 1000m ascent through mountains).
+Alternatively, depending on your eagerness to get on the bike and the arrival time of your flight, assemble your bike at the airport and cycle to the hotel [45km with 1250m ascent through mountains] while we take your bags .

-Another option; transfer to hotel & then take a circular ride (20km & 700m ascent) to ‘stretch the legs’.
+Another option is to transfer to the hotel, assemble your bike and then take a circular ride [20km with 600m ascent] to ‘stretch the legs’.

 For full travel information and airport transfer timings, please consult the Trip Notes.

 Option 1: 45km with 1250m ascent